cisagov/assessment-data-import-terraform/README.md

 1. Select the appropriate Terraform workspace by running `terraform workspace select <workspace_name>`.
-1. Destroy the Terraform infrastruce in that workspace by running `terraform destroy -var-file=<workspace_name>.tfvars`.
+1. Destroy the Terraform infrastructure in that workspace by running `terraform destroy -var-file=<workspace_name>.tfvars`.

 ## Requirements ##